yycdavid/TilerVerify/README.md

 Can you make the error bound tighter in this framework: grid size against error

 - Generate data for estimating true error, estimate it (DONE)
-- Plot error map as heat map
+- Plot error map as heat map (DONE)
 - Implement the running and saving of verify, run it
 - Implement statistics
 - Generate a few datasets with different grid size, run, and measure the statistics for closeness